Meter, Meter, 3-4-5 | Free Music Lesson Plan (Time Signature)

 Step 8

-Tell students, "Now I'm going to play a piece of music with a 4 beat pattern.
-In 4/4 meter the first beat is strong (loud), and the second, third and fourth beats are weak (soft).
-We will show the 4 beat pattern by bouncing a playground ball on 1, followed by the rhythm sticks on beats 2, 3 and 4."
+Tell students, "Now I'm going to play music with a four-beat pattern.
+In 4/4 meter, the first beat is strong, and the next three beats are weak.
+We will show this by bouncing the ball on 1, followed by tapping the rhythm sticks on beats 2, 3, and 4."

 Step 9